Italy. What a country.

 It’s a city where there is a lot to see but you really only need 2-3 days to see it, but I genuinely could have stayed longer just to wander around a little more.
 And eat a little more pasta.

-A few standouts of Florence were the Duomo, a massive cathedral right in the middle of Florence which is impossible to miss, the central market where we had one of the best pizzas of our trip at ‘La Pizzeria Sud’, the river and a handful of bars- particularly ‘Red Garter’, which had litre cocktails for reasonable prices and also really delicious chicken wings which was unexpected.
+A few standouts of Florence were the Duomo – the massive cathedral right in the middle of Florence which is impossible to miss, the central market where we had one of the best pizzas of our trip at ‘La Pizzeria Sud’, the river and a handful of bars- particularly the infamous ‘Red Garter’, which had litre cocktails for reasonable prices and also really delicious chicken wings which was unexpected.

 Also, if you’re into art and history and love to spend time in museums (unlike us), there’s the Statue of David and a whole bunch of Michaelangelo’s work inside the museum ‘Galleria dell’Accademia.’
 There is also a David replica statue just outside the museum where the original used to be displayed, so that was sufficient for us not-so-interested folk.